oskarihakamies/IDS-project/How-To-Install.md

 - Debian 13 - Not tested in other versions or distros.
 VM recommended
 - Being Sudo
 - Able to connect to the Internet (you should be if you're reading this)
-- At least 25GB of disk space +8gb RAM preferred as well
+- At least 25GB of disk space +8GB RAM preferred as well
-- **We will update the memory and RAM requirements after more testing**
+- **This is only suitable for testing**

 **Troubleshooting**